Blood Bowl 2: Races

 Eight races are included in the Blood Bowl 2 base game.
 These are the Humans, Orcs, Dwarfs, Skaven, High Elves, Dark Elves, Bretonnians, and Chaos.
 There are also two races that were originally available as pre-order bonus, but have since been made available to all as DLC.
 The Wood Elves can be obtained by pre-ordering the game for Xbox One, and the Lizardmen can be obtained by pre-ordering the game for the PlayStation 4.
 If the game was pre-ordered through Steam, both races are available.

 On December 17, 2015, Cyanide announced that they would be adding four new races into the game, starting from the Norse (released in May 2016), followed by Undead (released in July 2016), Necromantic (released in September 2016), and Nurgle (released in November 2016).
 Players who purchased Blood Bowl 2 on Steam before the release of these races received them for free as they were gradually rolled out.
 In February 2017, two new playable races - Chaos Dwarfs and Khemri - were released as DLC.

 The Official Expansion added seven returning races and introduced one new race to the game, namely Halflings, Ogres, Goblins, Vampires, Amazon, Elven Union, Underworld, and Kislev Circus.

 Reception

-Blood Bowl 2 received "generally favorable" reviews for Microsoft Windows and "mixed or average" reviews for PlayStation 4 and Xbox One, according to review aggregator Metacritic.
+Blood Bowl 2 received "generally favorable" reviews for Windows and "mixed or average" reviews for PlayStation 4 and Xbox One, according to review aggregator Metacritic.
 PC Gamer awarded it a 60%, saying "Blood Bowl 2 is the flashiest iteration of the game so far, but its dice rolls are frustrating, and its ample ruleset isn't introduced well to newcomers."
 IGN awarded it 7.8 out of 10, saying "Blood Bowl 2 is a smashy, satisfying, goofy tactical melee that leaves just a bit too much up to the six-sided dice."
 GameSpot awarded it a score of 8 out of 10, saying "Yet overall, Blood Bowl 2 is a step forward.
 It's a much friendlier, easier game than its predecessors, with improved looks, a tutorial campaign, controller support, and the UI improvements.
 New players won't feel blocked off from enjoying it."